A Natural Approach to Insect Preventation and Recipes for Natural, Herbal Flea, Tick, Mosquito Repellent Sprays, Rubs, and Dips for Dogs and Cats

 For the recipe and instructions for use:

-4.0 Insect Repellent Balms and Hydrosols
+4.0 Natural Insect Repellent Balms and Hydrosols

 for kittens, cat, puppies and dogs